osg-htc/networking/docs/perfsonar/installation.md

 | Net ISO image installation       | [Toolkit NET install guide](http://docs.perfsonar.net/install_centos_netinstall.html)   |

 !!! note
-    In all cases, we **strongly recommend to enable auto-updates** during the installation process to keep the node up to date and        reboot it after critical kernel updates are announced.
+    In all cases, we **strongly recommend to keep auto-updates enabled** as this is the default settings starting from perfSONAR 4.0.
 With `yum` auto-updates in place there is a possibility that updated packages     can "break" your perfSONAR install but this is viewed an acceptable risk in order to have security updates quickly applied on           perfSONAR instances.

 The following *additional* steps are needed to configure the toolkit to be used in OSG/WLCG in addition to the steps described in the official guide: